jaxcksn/jaxcksn/README.md

 # Howdy, My Name is Jackson! 🤠

 First of all, welcome to my Github!
-I'm a senior at Texas Tech University working on a Computer Science degree and studying to become a software engineer.
-I'm also a part-time software developer for Tyler Technologies, and former intern.
+I'm a full time software developer at Tyler Tech and I have a B.S. in Computer Science from Texas Tech (Wreck Em!)

 I know a variety of languages and frameworks, including but not limited to: Javascript/Typescript, React, Angular, C#, .NET, C, C++, Go, Python, Java, Swift and HTML+CSS.
 Feel free to reach out if you want some information about me or any of my projects!
+(Go is my current favorite!)

 <div align="left">